svanderbleek/twpgtwp/README.md

-Bridging the Gap between Machine and Language using First-Class Building Blocks IDE-Independent Program Comprehension Tools via Source File Overwriting Supporting Source Code Annotations with Metadata-Aware Development Environment
+Bridging the Gap between Machine and Language using First-Class Building Blocks IDE-Independent Program Comprehension Tools via Source File Overwriting Supporting Source Code Annotations with Metadata-Aware Development Environment A DSL for Resource Checking Using FSA-Driven Symbolic Execution The IDE as a Scriptable Information System
+Benzo: Reflective Glue for Low-level Programming
+Sista: a Metacircular Architecture for Runtime Optimisation Persistence

 ## Binary Analysis